apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 We will examine two scenarios for dealing with the output:
 1. Unconstrained case: In this case, we consider the argmax of the logits across the entire vocabulary as the output.

 2. Constrained case: In this case, we consider the argmax of the logits associated with each label name as the output.
-This is similar to what was used by cite()
+This is similar to what was used by [[14]](#calibrate).

 We hereby define further terminology useful for the task:
 - Number of ways The number of object classes in the task.